 - 12.1 The FSA has powers under sections 401 and 402 of the Act to prosecute a range of criminal offences in England, Wales and Northern Ireland.
-The FSA may also prosecute criminal offences for which it is not the statutory prosecutor, but where the offences form part of the same criminality as the offences it is prosecuting under the Act. - The FSA's general policy is to pursue through the criminal justice system all those cases where criminal prosecution is appropriate.
+The FSA may also prosecute criminal offences where to do so would be consistent with meeting any of its statutory objectives. - The FSA's general policy is to pursue through the criminal justice system all those cases where criminal prosecution is appropriate.
 When it decides whether to bring criminal proceedings in England, Wales or Northern Ireland, or to refer the matter to another prosecuting authority in England, Wales or Northern Ireland (see paragraph 12.11), it will apply the basic principles set out in the Code for Crown Prosecutors.
-When considering whether to prosecute a breach of the Money Laundering Regulations, the FSA will also have regard to whether the person concerned has followed the Guidance for the UK financial sector issued by the Joint Money Laundering Steering Group. - 12.3 The FSA's approach when deciding whether to commence criminal proceedings for misleading statements and practices offences and insider dealing offences, where the FSA also has power to impose a sanction for market abuse, is discussed further in paragraphs 12.7 to 12.10.
+When considering whether to prosecute a breach of the Money Laundering Regulations, the FSA will also have regard to whether the person concerned has followed the Guidance for the UK financial sector issued by the Joint Money Laundering Steering Group. - The FSA's approach when deciding whether to commence criminal proceedings for misleading statements and practices offences and insider dealing offences, where the FSA also has power to impose a sanction for market abuse, is discussed further in paragraphs 12.7 to 12.10.